-Since its creation in 1983, the Wittockiana has built up a large body of archives, which are of particular interest to historians of bookbinding.
-These archives consist of not only drawings, models and photos of bindings, but also gilders’ tools, as well as many letters Archive Pierre-Lucien Martinfrom master binders and book artists.
-These include model bindings, in part or in their entirety, produced by Belgian artists such as Henry Van de Velde, Paul Claessens, Hubert Beenkens, Berthe Van Regemorter, Jo Delahaut and Edgard Claes, and French artists such as Marius Michel, Georges Cretté, Rose Adler and Pierre-Lucien Martin.
+Since its founding in 1983, the Wittockiana has built up an archival body that is of particular interest to historians of bookbinding.
+The archives are composed of not only drawings, models and photos of book bindings, but also gilders’ tools, as well as a number of correspondences from master bookbinders and other book artists.
+Also included in the archives are model bindings, some partial and some complete, from Belgian bookbinders like Henry Van de Velde, Paul Claessens, Hubert Beenkens, Berthe Van Regemorter, Jo Delahaut and Edgard Claes, and from French binders like Marius Michel, Georges Cretté, Rose Adler and Pierre-Lucien Martin.

-As for contemporary “livres de peintre”, the Wittockiana possesses a large number of original plates (in copper or zinc) engraved by the Parisian artist Julius Baltazar for the books which he illustrated.
+Concerning contemporary “livres de peintre,” or artists’ books, the Wittockiana possesses a large number of original plates (in copper or zinc) engraved by the Parisian artist Julius Baltazar for the books that he illustrated.